SexyBack: Music video

 The music video for "SexyBack" was directed by Michael Haussman and features Spanish actress Elena Anaya.
 The video was filmed in June 2006.
 In discussion of the video filmed in Barcelona, Timberlake said: "Obviously we went for the architecture, the exteriors, the interiors — the vibe in Spain is different than anywhere else in the world.
-It's so cool to shoot there, but the girls are also pretty hot, so that doesn't hurt either".
+It's so cool to shoot there."

 Timberlake decided to work with director Michael Haussman, following his work on Madonna's 1994 music video for "Take a Bow".
 "It's one of my favorite videos Madonna's ever done," Timberlake said.
 "Even today, I still remember the visuals, the images, how he captured her.
 A lot of times, Madonna seems like she's the person in control, and in that video, she seemed vulnerable.
 It was a cool thing to see."
 The video was first shown on MTV's Making the Video on July 25, 2006.